kumarlabgit/ESL-PSC/docs/commands/cli-reference.md

 ## Command Line Usage ##
-To use the ESL-PSC command line interface (CLI), run `esl-psc` with the necessary arguments and options.
+The ESL-PSC command line interface is provided by the unified `esl-psc` executable.
+Most users will run it either from a downloaded Toolkit archive or from a source build.

+If you installed the Toolkit archive, run the executable from the extracted archive unless you have added it to your `PATH`:

+- Linux/macOS: `./bin/esl-psc --help`
+- Windows: `.\bin\esl-psc.exe --help`

+If you built from source with Cargo, run the installed executable if it is on your `PATH`, or run the release binary from the Rust build directory:

+- `esl-psc --help`
+- `./esl_psc_rs/target/release/esl-psc --help`

 The main analysis pipeline can be run either directly (`esl-psc ...`) or explicitly as `esl-psc run ...`.
 Utility functionality is available as subcommands including `esl-psc pairs` and `esl-psc site-counter`.

 You can provide the input parameters and options through the command line or by creating a configuration file called esl_psc_config.txt.
 When using a configuration file, provide one argument per line.

-Here is an example of how to run the script:
+Here is an example of how to run the main analysis command when `esl-psc` is on your `PATH`:

 `esl-psc --output_file_base_name output_file_name --species_groups_file /path/to/species_groups_file --alignments_dir /path/to/alignments/dir --use_logspace --cancel_only_partner`